Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: June 2023

 As with any medication, there are several very rare but serious risks that need to be considered before taking Cimduo.
 Your healthcare provider can help determine what issues you may be at risk for and help determine what treatment options are the safest for you.
 It’s also important to remember that the risk of one or more of these issues occurring is low, and the benefits of treating the virus often greatly outweigh the risks.

-Several of these rare but serious side effects of Cimduo include liver issues and an increase of lactic acid in the blood (lactic acidosis).
+Several of these rare but serious side effects of Cimduo include liver issues, including liver failure, and an increase of lactic acid in the blood (lactic acidosis).
 Signs of liver issues include, but are not limited to:

 - Dark-colored urine

 - Yellowing of the whites of the eyes or skin

 - Light-colored bowel movements

 - Pain or tenderness in your abdomen or on the right side of your stomach